Do I Need Foot Orthotics?

 Do you need foot orthoses?

-Foot orthoses can be prescribed for a range of medical conditions of the foot and lower limb, here are 3 reasons why you may need them:
+Foot orthoses can be prescribed for a range of medical conditions of the foot and lower limb.
+Here are 3 reasons why you may need them:

 1. Foot and leg pain

-- Depending on the cause of your foot or leg pain, foot orthoses can help in offloading the damaged tissues to allow the structures to heal and therefore decrease your pain.
+Depending on the cause of your foot or leg pain, foot orthoses can help in offloading the damaged tissues to allow the structures to heal and therefore decrease your pain.

-- If your foot or leg pain is caused by excessive force, foot orthoses may help with foot and leg pain by decreasing the forces on the damaged structures in the foot, and redirecting those forces.
+If your foot or leg pain is caused by excessive force, foot orthoses may help with foot and leg pain by decreasing the forces on the damaged structures in the foot, and redirecting those forces.

 2. Previous lower limb injury

-- Recent injuries to your lower limbs can change the way your body functions during walking and exercise.
+Recent injuries to your lower limbs can change the way your body functions during walking and exercise.

-- It is important to make sure your feet are properly supported to be able to move efficiently.
+It is important to make sure your feet are properly supported to be able to move efficiently.

-- Orthotics can help with this, and reduce the likelihood of further pain or injury.
+Orthotics can help with this and reduce the likelihood of further pain or injury.

 3. You have flat feet or high arches

-- If you have flat feet, meaning you have little or no arch, you may experience foot pain or overpronation (inward rolling of the foot).
+If you have flat feet, meaning you have little or no arch, you may experience foot pain or overpronation (inward rolling of the foot).

-- Orthotics can help to relieve pressure on the arch and prevent any problems long term.
+Orthotics can help to relieve pressure on the arch and prevent any problems long-term.

-- Similarly, orthotics may be prescribed in the case of high arches, which can lead to; corns, calluses, foot pain, and ankle instability.
+Similarly, orthotics may be prescribed in the case of high arches, which can lead to corns, calluses, foot pain, and ankle instability.

 Orthoses Are Part of the Treatment, Not All Of It

-- When we prescribe an orthotic to help a client get back to doing the things they love without pain, we do so as part of a larger, holistic management plan.
+One of the most important things to remember is that when we prescribe an orthotic to help a client get back to doing the things they love without pain, we do so as part of a larger, holistic management plan.

 We are here to help

-You can book an appointment to see a Podiatrist that can perform a biomechanical examination to see how your body and feet function in a range of settings, after this they can customise a pair of orthoses to manage the abnormal stresses causing your foot and leg problems.
+You can book an appointment to see a Podiatrist who can perform a biomechanical examination to see how your body and feet function in a range of settings.

-I'll love to talk to you about how we can help you build an amazing life from the feet up!
+Just call us on 8330 0004 or book online and we'll show you how we can help you build an amazing life from the feet up!

-Complete Podiatry
+Director of Complete Podiatry